 - Fruit on an individual plant commonly does not ripen all at once; you will likely have to revisit plants to harvest again.
-Generally, fruit at the top of the truss (called “strig”) ripens first.
+Generally, the fruit at the top of the truss (called “strig”) ripens first.
 Some recent cultivars have been bred to ripen fruit simultaneously.
 Taste to determine ripeness if in doubt.

 - Ripe currants can be eaten raw.
 Less ripe or firm fruits can be used for cooking or preserving.

 - The first crop will come the second season after planting.

 - Currants for cooking and making jelly should be harvested slightly underripe (they contain more pectin at that stage); unripe currants retain some acidity.

 - Currants for fresh eating or desserts should be allowed to ripen fully on the bush.

 - Currants develop full flavor only when they are left to ripen on the bush.
 Ripe currants will be full-colored.